Compiled by the Road Trip Alberta team

 Theoretically Brewing Company (Lethbridge)

 Another excellent brewery in Lethbridge, Theoretically Brewing Company, ticks all the boxes when it comes to a guaranteed good time (and delicious pints).
 Founded in 2012, the brewery focuses on environmental sustainability and community support… with a lot of fun thrown in, too!
 With a terrific community patio where many local events are held, supporting a brewery that gives back so much feels good.
 It helps that the beer is so easy to drink, of course; make sure to try one of their experimental small-batch beers for a taste that’ll surprise even the most seasoned beer drinker.

 Stronghold Brewing (Fort Macleod)

 This family-owned and operated brewery in Fort Macleod is well worth a visit.
 Stronghold Brewing aims to always have some approachable beers on tap alongside some more experimental offerings for the adventurous beer drinker.
 Warm and inviting, the taproom is a place to spend time with friends and family, enjoying a pint of Bison and Crown (a cream ale), Interstellar (a rich and malty stout), or one of their rotational beers.
-A must-visit when in Fort Macleod!
+A must-visit when in town (but don’t miss all of these other things to do in Fort Macleod, too)!

 Hell’s Basement Brewery (Medicine Hat)

 Medicine Hat is where you’ll find one of our favourite Southern Albertan breweries: Hell’s Basement Brewery.
 This cheerful taproom serves over a dozen beers on tap, with the Fruit Bat Raspberry Ale, No Man is an Island NEPA, and Ryes Against the Machine Brown Ale going down as some of our faves.

 Even the non-alcoholic root beer is fantastic!
 Book a brewery tour if you’re curious about how it’s all made.

 Hub Town Brewing (Okotoks)